WGLab/SeqMule/doc/User Guide/Installation.md

 If you don't know which shell (bash/tcsh/csh etc.) you are using, type the following command to figure out

 	echo $0

+####SOAPsnp compilation

+SOAPsnp can only be compiled by certain versions of g++.
+We have tested 4.4.7 and 4.6.3.
+Please use these versions if you encounter compilation issues for SOAPsnp.
+If you don't plan to use SOAPsnp, you can ignore this issue.

 Copyright 2014 [USC Wang Lab](http://genomics.usc.edu)